Babies and young children can become ill during very hot weather. Their health can be seriously affected by:

 - Make sure your child wears a sunhat with a wide brim or a long flap at the back to protect their head and neck from the sun.

 Like adults, babies and young children need to drink plenty of fluids to avoid becoming dehydrated.

 - If you're breastfeeding your baby, you don't need to give them water as well as breast milk.
 But they may want to breastfeed more than usual.

 - If you're bottle feeding, as well as their usual milk feeds, you can give your baby a little cooled boiled water.
 If your baby wakes at night, they'll probably want milk.
 If they have had their usual milk feeds, try cooled boiled water as well.

 You can be creative when trying to keep your child hydrated.
-If they're over 6 months old and get bored with water, try giving them a combination of very diluted fruit juice, ice cubes and homemade fruit juice lollies throughout the day.
+If they're over 6 months old and get bored with water, try giving them a combination of very diluted fruit juice and lollies made with very diluted fruit juice throughout the day.
 For older children, plenty of fruit and salad will also help keep their fluid levels up.

 Follow the tips below to help keep your children cool and safe during hot weather.

 - Playing in a paddling pool is a good way of keeping babies and children cool.
 Keep the pool in the shade during very hot weather and supervise the children carefully at all times.